 Policy priorities Findings 3.1.3 Policy states that all teachers' professional learning opportunities consider teacher competences for inclusive education 3.1.3.1 Through the Teacher Promotion strategy, the Government has strengthened the requirements for teachers and school managers' formal qualifications, and the national strategy "Competence for Quality - until 2025 (CFQ)" defines the framework and resources for further education to fulfil these.
 The strategy aims to Contribute to increased subject knowledge and didactic competence for teachers, and increased professional leadership competence for school leaders (principals).
 (Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in Early Childhood and School Education) 3.1.4 There is a formal strategy for promoting dialogue between ministries, regional/local authorities/municipalities and teacher educators to agree on the requirements of teachers' professional development opportunities for inclusion 3.1.4.1 As described in the white paper 'Learning together', Statped (earlier divided into 12 resource centres) has been given a central management to make sure the objectives for Statped as a whole are met, that the regional centres develop in the same direction and have a clear, common profile.
 Three objectives were specified in the White Paper: Statped must be a clear and accessible provider of special education support services to local and regional authorities.
-Statped must deliver services at individual level as well as system level, and all local authorities must have the same access to Statped's services Statped must possess top expertise in the fields of special education and must
+Statped must deliver services at individual level as well as system level, and all local authorities must have the same access to Statped's services Statped must possess top expertise in the fields of special education and must contribute actively to the dissemination of knowledge and competency in these fields

-Policy priorities Findings Statped must have a strategy for how to prioritise areas for research and development (R&amp;D work) and act as a co-operation partner for universities and university colleges.
+Policy priorities Findings Statped must have a strategy for how to prioritise areas for research and development (R&D work) and act as a co-operation partner for universities and university colleges.
 (European Agency, 2016.
 Country Policy Review and Analysis: Norway, Measure 1, Finding 1.12) 3.1.5 There is a mechanism to ensure that all professional learning opportunities available to teachers are aligned with national- and local-level policy goals for an understanding of inclusive education 3.1.5.1 'Pursuant to current legislation, the Ministry lays down national curriculum regulations for individual courses.
 This includes teacher education in Norway' (Ministry of Education and Training, National Curriculum Regulations for Teacher Education on European Agency, Country information for Norway, Teacher education for inclusive education).
-The booklet on teacher training in Norway contains information about the regulations for general teacher education, preprimary teacher education and practical and didactic education, respectively.
-3.1.6 There are strategies to ensure that local-level professional opportunities for teachers are flexible/adaptable to local school contexts and school development plans for inclusive education 3.1.6.1 See also 2.2.4.3.
+The booklet on teacher training in Norway contains information about the regulations for general teacher education, pre- primary teacher education and practical and didactic education, respectively. contexts and school development plans for inclusive educationcompetence development.
+Schools and kindergartens are required development planAt school level, part of the teacher's working time can be alloc competence development.
+Teachers will be required to attend activities that take place during this joint time, while individual courses are agreed upon between teachers and their school methods.
+See also 2.2.4.3.
 It is the duty of the local owners of schools or kindergartens to have a system for in-service competence development.
 Schools and kindergartens are required to develop a competence development plan At school level, part of the teacher's working time can be allocated to joint time for competence development.
 Teachers will be required to attend competence development activities that take place during this joint time, while individual competence development courses are agreed upon between teachers and their school managers.
-(Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in Early Childhood and School Education)
+(Eurydice, National Education Systems, Norway, Continuing Professional Development for Teachers Working in

-Policy priorities Findings 3.1.7 There is a medium- and long- term review strategy for teachers' professional learning opportunities to ensure they meet system requirements for an inclusive education system
+Policy , priorities Findings 3.1.7 There is a medium- and long- term review strategy for teachers' professional learning opportunities to ensure they meet system requirements for an inclusive education system